-During two brief fieldwork seasons in 2013 and 2015, a survey was conducted at the sites of Helawa and Aliawa with the aim of reconstructing the chronological sequence of their occupations, while in 2019 geo-archaeological investigations were initiated in an area of 5 km per side and which includes both sites.
+During two brief fieldwork seasons in 2013 and 2015, a survey was conducted at the site of Helawa, while the site of Aliawa was investigated in 2015, 2016 and 2022 with the aim of reconstructing the chronological sequence of their occupations.
+Since 2019, geo-archaeological investigations were initiated in an area of 5 km per side and which includes both sites.
 The settlements are located in the meanders of two ancient water courses and are characterized by a small main artificial mound (the result of the stratification of the settlements throughout the millennia) and by lower extensions in their surroundings.
 The area of Helawa/Aliawa is part of the Kurdara’s hydraulic system, while to the north the largest water course is the Siwasor (both courses are tributaries of the Upper Zab).
 The plain is interrupted just to the east of Helawa and Aliawa by the low hills of Awena which run in a south-north direction and are parallel to a more eastern chain of hills which divide the Erbil and the Makhmour plains.

 The systematic survey of Helawa (site no. 272 in the survey conducted by Harvard University) has enabled the reconstruction of the occupational sequence and of the settlement’s extension throughout the different periods, allowing the investigation of the morphology of the artificial mound, formed by the superimposition of the different phases.
 The site is located in the meander of a river which delimitates it to the west and to the south-west and reaches 22 m in height above the surrounding plain.
 The presence of the modern village in proximity of the old settlement makes investigating its maximum extension difficult, although it surely exceeded 5 hectares and was probably a little less than 10 hectares.
 The slopes are much steeper to the south in direction of the water course, while they are less abrupt especially to the north and to the east.